ton-community/ton-docs/docs/participate/nft.md

 It is also worth noting that NFTs provide flexibility and adaptability in managing permissions.
 Since NFTs can be programmatically encoded with specific access rules or attributes, they can adapt to different authorization requirements.
 This flexibility allows for fine-grained control over access levels, granting or revoking permissions as needed, which can be particularly valuable in scenarios that require hierarchical access or temporary authorization restrictions.

+One of the services currently offering NFT authentication is [Playmuse](https://playmuse.org/), a media service built on the TON blockchain.
+This service aims to attract web3 musicians and other creators of creative content.

+Owners of NFTs from Playmuse gain access to holders chat.
+Being a participant in this chat provides opportunity to influence the development direction of the service, vote on various initiatives, and receive early access to presales and NFT auctions featuring renowned creators.

+Access to the chat is facilitated through a Telegram bot, which verifies the presence of a Playmuse NFT in the user's wallet.

+It is important to note that this is just one example, and as the TON ecosystem evolves, new services and technologies for authentication via NFTs may emerge.
+Keeping up with the latest developments in the TON space can help identify other platforms or open-source projects that provide similar authentication capabilities.

 ## NFT as a Virtual Asset in Games

 NFT integrated to game allows players to own and trade these items in a way that is verifiable and secure, which can add an extra layer of value and excitement to the game.